 Stock Up on the Right Supplies

 Wrist sweatbands are a great trick for kids that drool.
 They should fit comfortably on their wrists and last for a good portion of the day.
-This way your child has more control in wiping his own mouth throughout the day.
+This way your child has more control in wiping their own mouth throughout the day.
 You may need to give gentle reminders when you see a wet chin, however it shouldn’t take long for them to take the reigns!
 Ideally, we want our children to start to feel the difference between a dry chin and a wet one.
 If we allow their chins to be wet all day, they will become accustomed to that feeling.
 We want to keep it as dry as possible, so that they can feel when the saliva starts to drip.

 - Timers & Watches

 Some children need reminders to “swallow” when saliva builds up.
 You don’t want to have a timer going off all day, so it’s best to pick a time when the drool is usually heavy.
 Perhaps when you two are playing 1 on 1 for an hour or so, have a timer as a ‘swallow reminder.’
 The amount of time between reminders will depend on your little one, so it’s best to start with trial and error.
 Pick the time that is a few seconds before the drool starts to escape from the lips so that they have time to swallow successfully.
 If your child is old enough, you can use a timer stopwatch that they wear on their own wrist to remind themselves.
-The goal is that your child starts to swallow on his own once the habit is built.
+The goal is that your child starts to swallow on their own once the habit is built.

 - Straw Cups